A hybrid stochastic configuration interaction-coupled cluster approach for multireference systems: Approximate mr-CCMC

 \subsection{Shift in frozen-reference mr-CCMC}

 Two physically justified options for the shift in a frozen-reference mr-CCMC calculation have been identified: $S=S_\mathrm{ref}$ and $S=E_\mathrm{proj,inst}$, where $E_\mathrm{proj,inst}$ is the intantaneous projected energy.
-We investigate the effect of these choices on {fr-mr-CCMC} using the H$_4$ molecule in a square geometry and a minimal basis set,\cite{Jankowski1980} while varying the side-length $a$.
+We investigate the effect of these choices on {fr-mr-CCMC} using the H$_4$ molecule in a square geometry and a minimal basis set,\cite{Jankowski1980} {(see supplementary material for parameters)} while varying the side-length $a$.

 Owing to symmetry, this molecule has two degenerate frontier molecular orbitals, which lead to degenerate lowest-energy single-determinant wavefunctions $\ket{1^\alpha 1^\beta 2^\alpha 3^\beta}$ and $\ket{1^\alpha 1^\beta 2^\beta 3^\alpha}$.
 These can be used as references in 2r-CCMCSD, giving the energies shown in \Cref{tab:H4-2r}.
 Solving the CASCIQMC problem in the reference space and then using the {fr-mr-CCMC} algorithm with $S=E_\mathrm{proj,inst}$ gives very good agreement with the full results, however the same is not true for $S=E_\mathrm{ref}$ (see \Cref{tab:H4-2r}).